datanav/docs/technical/tripletex-tripletex.rst

 Tripletex Productgrouprelation to Tripletex Product
 ---------------------------------------------------
+Every Tripletex Productgrouprelation will be synchronized with a Tripletex Product.

+If a matching Tripletex Product already exists, the Tripletex Productgrouprelation will be merged with the existing one.
-Before any synchronization can take place, a link between a Tripletex Productgrouprelation and a Tripletex Product must be established.
+If no matching Tripletex Product is found, a new Tripletex Product will be created.

 A Tripletex Productgrouprelation will merge with a Tripletex Product if one of the following property combinations match: